Skip to Main Content

 Metadata Unit

-• Note: Any one of these labels are generally affixed to the front cover, just below the barcode.
-If multiple labels apply to the item in hand, use judgment re. exact placement of additional labels (i.e. If the additional label fits just below the first label below the barcode, then that may be fine, but try not to cover over important information -- perhaps affix the additional label to the right of the barcode or to the right of the first label, etc.)
+Labels are generally affixed to the front cover, just below the barcode.
+If multiple labels apply to the item in hand, use judgment re. exact placement of additional labels (i.e. If the additional label fits just below the first label below the barcode, then that may be fine, but try not to cover over important information -- perhaps affix the additional label to the right of the barcode or to the right of the first label, etc.).

-• If the enclosure is already self-contained within the base volume, then please also create & affix a call no. label to the enclosure itself, ideally in the top right corner unless it will cover important text.
+• If the enclosure is already self-contained within the base volume, create & affix a call no. label to the enclosure itself, ideally to the top right corner (unless it will cover important text).

-• If the enclosure is loose, in need of a pocket or other special handling, then please pass along to Maggie, who will take care of it from the in-house binding perspective.
+• If the enclosure is loose, in need of a pocket or other special handling, place in the "Needs Processing" tray or consult with supervisor.

-• For any RUSH / Notify / Reserve books (print or e-books), after cataloguing is complete & any special labels or enclosures have been dealt with…
+RUSH / Notify / Reserve books: after cataloguing is complete & any special labels or enclosures have been dealt with:

 Processing of Music and Media Material